skx/cpmulator/README.md

 # cpmulator - A CP/M emulator written in golang

 This repository contains a CP/M emulator, with integrated CCP ("Console Command Processor", i.e. shell), which is designed to run CP/M binaries.
-The project was initially created to run [a text-based adventure game](https://github.com/skx/lighthouse-of-doom/) which I wrote a few years ago.
-(That game was written in Z80 assembly language targeting CP/M, later it was ported to the ZX Spectrum.)

-Over time this project has become more complete, and I've now implemented enough functionity to run many of the well-known CP/M programs:
+The project can be used to run many of the well-known CP/M programs:

 * The Aztec C-Compiler.
+* BASIC, both the BBC and Microsoft flavours.
 * Borland's Turbo Pascal.
 * Many early Infocom games:
   * Zork 1, 2, & 3.
   * Planetfall.
   * etc.
-* BBC and Microsoft BASIC.
+* My own [lighthouse of doom](https://github.com/skx/lighthouse-of-doom/) text-based adventure game.
 * Wordstar.

-As things stand this project is "complete".
-I'd like to increase the test-coverage for my own reassurance, but I've now reached a point where all the binaries I've tried to execute work as expected.
-If you find a program that _doesn't_ work please [open an issue](https://github.com/skx/cpmulator/issues), otherwise I suspect ongoing development will be minimal, and sporadic.
+**This project is largely complete now**, as we've reached a point where all the binaries I expect to execute work as expected.
+If you find a program that _doesn't_ work please [open an issue](https://github.com/skx/cpmulator/issues).

 > **NOTE** I've not implemented any notion of disk-support.
 This means that opening, reading/writing, and closing files is absolutely fine, but any API call that refers to tracks, sectors, or disks will fail (with an "unimplemented syscall" error).